iwirsing/Module-9---Readme-Generator/README.md

 ##  Description:

 This program dynamically generates a professional README_<projectname>.md file from a user's input through the command-line.
-This program uses the Inquirer package.   e and is ran outside of the browser and in the terminal.
+This program uses the Inquirer package and is ran outside of the browser and in the terminal.

 ##  Table of Contents
 1. [Installation](#installation)